andrewbriand/cse599g1-final/index.md

 #### Phase 2

 The best network resulting from phase 2 was played against my previous hand-coded policy AI with move sampling as before (i.e. with no search).
-Below is a chart of the number of MCTS rollouts the other AI was permitted to do vs the win-rate and draw-rate of the network.
+Below is a chart of the number of MCTS rollouts the other AI was permitted to perform versus the win-rate and draw-rate of the network.
 Each match consisted of 30 games, 15 as X and 15 as O.

 |Rollouts|250|500|1000|5000|10000|
 |--------|---|---|----|----|----|